 I got the COVID-19 vaccine.
 Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?

-COVID-19 vaccines have not been studied for effects on male fertility.
+One report on 43 men found no differences in their sperm before and after getting a COVID-19 mRNA vaccine.
 In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at .
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 MotherToBaby is currently conducting an observational study looking at COVID-19 in pregnancy and while breastfeeding.
 If you know or suspect you may have COVID-19 and you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.